Sauron (Marvel Comics): First transformation into Sauron and life in the Savage Land

-Dr. Lykos became a colleague of Professor Charles Xavier, and first encountered the X-Men when they sought treatment for Havok.
-Absorbing Havok's mutant energy transformed him into a vampiric, pterodactyl-like monster with human intelligence and superhuman hypnotic powers.
-He named himself Sauron, after J.R.R.
-Tolkien's villain (also reminiscent of the word saurus, Latin for lizard), and battled the X-Men, as a would-be conqueror.
-When he realized that his transformation would threaten Tanya, he fled to Tierra del Fuego.
-Without energy to absorb, Sauron turned back into Karl.
-When Tanya tracked him down, Karl threw himself off a cliff to avoid harming her.
+Dr. Lykos becomes a colleague of Charles Xavier, and first encounters the X-Men when they seek treatment for Havok.
+After absorbing Havok's mutant energy, Lykos transforms into a vampiric, pterodactyl-like monster with human intelligence and superhuman hypnotic powers.
+He names himself Sauron, after J.R.R.
+Tolkien's villain (also reminiscent of the word saurus, Latin for lizard), and battles the X-Men, as a would-be conqueror.
+When he realizes that his transformation would threaten Tanya, Lykos flees to Tierra del Fuego, where he reverts to his human form after running out of energy.
+When Tanya tracks him down, Lykos throws himself off a cliff to avoid harming her.

-Karl was presumed dead, but had survived unconscious on a ledge below.
-He journeyed to the Savage Land and survived in human form by only draining less developed animals.
-He befriended Ka-Zar and used his medical skills over many months to care for Ka-Zar's allies.
-But when several X-Men were stranded in the Savage Land, Lykos was overwhelmed with the desire to absorb mutant energy.
-He transformed into Sauron once again after absorbing Storm's energy.
-He reverted to human form during a battle with the X-Men, and Ka-Zar explained that Lykos was an ally.
+Karl is presumed dead, but survived after landing on a ledge below the cliff.
+He journeys to the Savage Land and survived in human form by only draining less developed animals.
+He befriends Ka-Zar and uses his medical skills over many months to care for Ka-Zar's allies.
+When several X-Men are stranded in the Savage Land, Lykos is overwhelmed with the desire to absorb mutant energy.
+He transforms into Sauron once again after absorbing Storm's energy.
+He reverts to human form during a battle with the X-Men, and Ka-Zar explains that Lykos was an ally.

-Tanya learned that Karl had survived the leap from the cliff.
-She joined Angel and Peter Parker on a journey to find Karl in the Savage Land.
-They found Karl, however the Savage Land Mutates used a Genetic Transformer to mutate Angel, Spider-Man and Tanya into animal-like forms.
-The destruction of the machine forced Lykos to drain energy from the three in an attempt to restore their true forms.
-Although his gambit succeeded, he subsequently reverted to his Sauron form and joined the Mutates and Zaladane.
-The X-Men traveled to the Savage Land, and Sauron helped to capture them.
-However, the X-Men escaped and defeated Sauron and the Mutates.
-They brought Lykos back to the United States, and at the X-Mansion Professor X seemingly cured Lykos of his condition.
-Karl and Tanya decided to resume their relationship and a normal life.
+After learning that Lykos survived, Tanya joins Angel and Peter Parker on a journey to find Lykos in the Savage Land.
+They found Lykos, but they are mutated into animalistic forms by a machine created by the Savage Land Mutates.
+The destruction of the machine forces Lykos to drain energy from the three in an attempt to restore their true forms.
+This is successful, but results in Lykos becoming Sauron again.
+After the X-Men capture Lykos, Professor X seemingly cures him of his condition.
+Lykos and Tanya decide to resume their relationship and a normal life.